-The emergency room provider is working his or her regular schedule, and therefore additional reimbursement for a late shift is not appropriate.
+The emergency room provider is working their regular schedule, and therefore additional reimbursement for a late shift is not appropriate.

 The basic facility charge billed with revenue code 450 includes the cost of maintaining a 24-hour facility, which would include staffing of medical providers and support staff.